iway1/react-ts-form/README.md

 ### Accessing Error Messages in your component

-You can handle errors with the `fieldState` returned from `useTsController` just like in `react-hook-form`, but `@ts-react/form` also returns an `errors` object that's more accurately typed than `react-hook-forms`'s that you can use to show errors:
+@ts-react/form also returns an `error` object that's more accurately typed than `react-hook-forms`'s that you can use to show errors:

 ```tsx
 function MyComponent() {